project-gemmi/gemmi/docs/cell.rst

 ----

-Symmetric matrix SMat33 is implemented as a C++ template that can work with either 32- or 64-bit floating point numbers.
+The symmetric matrix SMat33 is implemented as a C++ template that can work with either 32- or 64-bit floating-point numbers.
 In Python we have two corresponding classes: SMat33f (32-bit) and SMat33d (64-bit).
 These classes are used primarily for anisotropic ADP tensors;